dumtux/pcbcrew-esp32-router/README.md

 # ESP-IDF Project for Wi-Fi, Ethernet, and 4G/LTE Network Router

-* Derived from [eth2ap Example][eth2ap]
 * Tested using [ESP-IDF framework version 5.0][esp-idf-v5.0]

 ## Overview

-**Note:** In this project, ESP32 works like a *bridge* between Ethernet and Wi-Fi, and it won't perform any actions on Layer3 and higher layer, which means there's no need to initialize the TCP/IP stack.

 **Note:** 4G LTE network routing is still work-in-progress.